Istinra/multiplayer-web-test/README.md

-# multiplayer-web-test
+# Multi-player web game
-An experiement in getting multiple clients synchronised over the web
+An experiment in getting multiple clients synchronised over the web